General Purpose Input Output

 A GPIO can work in different modes.
 Acting on the GPIO Mode Register (also known as GPIOx_MODER) it is possible to program a pin in four different modes.

-When a pin is programmed as Input its logic level is sampled each clock cycle.
-Accessing the Input Data Register (also known as GPIOx_IDR) it is possible to get the current status of each pin of the whole Port.
+This mode is used when we need to sample the logic level of a pin.
+When a pin is programmed as Input its logic level is sampled each clock cycle and can be retrieved accessing the Input Data Register (also known as GPIOx_IDR).

-To avoid any noise on the ADC channels, an unused pin should be programmed as Input with Pull-Up resistor.
+We will discuss of to use ADC and DAC in a later dedicated article.
+Anyway note that to avoid any noise an unused pin should never be programmed as analog but as Input with Pull-Up resistor.

 In GPIOv3 there is an additional register named Analog Switch Control Register (also know as GPIOx_ASCR).
 To use the analog mode it is required to set an additional bit per each pin in this register.

-The STM32 is equipped with a big number of internal peripherals which need of pins to interact with the external world.
-Internal peripherals are interconnected to GPIO pins through multiplexers: acting on these multiplexer it is possible reroute connections.
+This mode is used to assign a pin to a STM32’s peripheral.
+The STM32 is equipped with a big number of internal peripherals which are interconnected to GPIO pins through multiplexers: acting on these multiplexer it is possible reroute connections.

-To use this feature a pin must be programmed as Alternate mode.
-The multiplexer selector could be changed acting on a couple of registers named Alternate Function High Register (GPIOx_AFHR) and Alternate Function Low Register (GPIOx_AFLR).
+The Alternate mode requires also a multiplexer selector to choose rerouting.
+The selector could be changed acting on a couple of registers named Alternate Function High Register (GPIOx_AFHR) and Alternate Function Low Register (GPIOx_AFLR).

-Internal peripherals can be mapped on GPIO pin.
-Each peripheral is mapped on more than a pin: this guarantees an higher flexibility during the hardware design phase.4
+Rerouting are limited and it is not possible to assign any peripheral to any pin, Anyway each peripheral is mapped on more than a pin: this guarantees an higher flexibility during the hardware design phase.

 The alternate function map is reported in the STM32 Datasheet under the Chapter Pinouts and pin description in a table named Alternate function mapping (see Fig.6).